goncaloGIT/mykernelpanic/Load Balancer and High Availability Guide/README.md

 #  Load Balancer and High Availability Guide

-This guide will help you to understand whats is load balancing and high avaibility is as well to setup a real envirement, but first we need the boring stuff before we can go with the pratical guide.
+This guide will help you to understand whats is load balancing and high avaibility, as well to setup a real enviroment, but first we need the boring stuff before we can go with the pratical guide.

 ## So what is High Availability ?